 Foods high in iodine include eggs, fish and other seafood, miso soup with seaweed and iodised salt or Himalayan crystal salt which has 100mcg in ¼ tsp compared to 71mcg in ¼ tsp of iodised salt.

-The RDI of iodine in pregnancy is 220mcg and during breastfeeding 270mcg; however it is important to note that during the first trimester it is not a good idea to overstimulate the thyroid through supplementation.
+The RDI of iodine in pregnancy is 220mcg and during breastfeeding increases to 270mcg; however, it is important to note that during the first trimester it is not a good idea to overstimulate the thyroid through supplementation.
 The pregnancy hormone, hcg naturally stimulates the thyroid in the first trimester (normalising in the second trimester) and this is known to aggravate the symptoms of morning sickness [6, 7]

 The best way of assessing iodine status is through thyroid function tests (blood test).
 A urinary test is good for assessing how much iodine you are getting from your diet but it is not a useful tool for diagnosing total body iodine status.